poseidon-framework/poseidon-framework.github.io/xerxes.md

   -f outputfile.txt
 ```

-First, the two options `-d ...` exemplify that you need to provide at least one base directory for poseidon packages, but can also give multiple.
+First, the two options `-d ...` exemplify that you need to provide at least one base directory for Poseidon packages, but can also give multiple.
 Second, F-Statistics can be entered in three different ways:

 1. Directly via the command line using `--stat`.
 2. Using a simple text file using `--statFile`